solomononyes/hello-world2/README.md

 # hello-world
-I am Solomon and this is my first day on GitHub
+I am Solomon and this is my second tutorial on Github.
+Hopefully, this experience will be fun.